jgerstmayr/EXUDYN/docs/RST/MassSpringDamperTutorial.rst

-Now we can load our results from the default solution file \ ``coordinatesSolution.txt``\ , which is in the same directory as your python tutorial file.
+Now we can load our results from the default solution file \ ``coordinatesSolution.txt``\ , which is in the same directory as your Python tutorial file.
 \ **Note**\  that the visualization of results can be simplified considerably using the \ ``PlotSensor(...)``\  utility function as shown in the \ **Rigid body and joints tutorial**\ !

 For reading the file containing commented lines (this does not work in binary mode!), we use a numpy feature and finally plot the displacement of coordinate 0 or our mass point\ (\ ``data[:,0]``\  contains the simulation time, \ ``data[:,1]``\  contains displacement of (global) coordinate 0, \ ``data[:,2]``\  contains displacement of (global) coordinate 1, ...)):